jcrowth2/git_playbook/README.md

 In general you could be dealing with conflicts where the correct resolution is know by previous authors, and you should seek support unless you know for certain.

+It is good practice to delete branches when you have merged them.
+As once merged both the `master` branch and the new branch are pointing to the same place.
+The command for this is: `git branch -d <branch name>`.
+This will keep your git history tidy.

+### Exercise: Merge Conflicts:

+Branching options:

+Using https://git-scm.com/book/en/v2/Git-Branching-Branch-Management as a guide.
+Answer the following questions?

+1. What command do I use to show all active branches and how do I know which I am currently on?
+2. How can I see branches that are already merged into my current branch?
+Is it okay to delete these branches?
+3. How can I force delete a branch I know I definitely don't need?
+4. What does `git push --set-upstream` do?
+5. What command do I use to rename branches?

+## Section 2.5 Branching
+### Exercise: Adding to a Branch: